OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

    - `{{Microsoft-App-id}}` - Generated from Step 1 (Application (client) ID)is the application app id
    - `{{TenantId}}` - Enter value as `common`.
    - `{{MicrosoftAppPassword}}` - Generated from Step 1.14, also referred to as Client secret
    - `{{base-url}}` - Your application's base url.
-E.g. https://12345.ngrok-free.app if you are using ngrok.
+E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnel, your URL will be https://12345.devtunnels.ms.
    - `{{ Connection Name }}` - Generated from step 15.
    - `{{FacebookAppId}} and {{FacebookAppPassword}} and {{ Facebook Connection Name}}`- Generated from step 16.
    - Press `F5` to run the project